Jerry-Freelancer/MySQL-Oracle-PostgreSQL-Best_Practice/README.md

 [MySQL-002.How to import data from Excel table into MySQL](https://github.com/Jerry-Freelancer/MySQL-Best_Practice/blob/main/002.How%20to%20import%20data%20from%20Excel%20table%20into%20MySQL.md)<br>
 [MySQL-003.How to modify the MySQL UUID](https://github.com/Jerry-Freelancer/MySQL-Best_Practice/blob/main/003.How%20to%20modify%20the%20MySQL%20UUID.md)<br>
 [MySQL-004.Unleashing the Power of MySQL Discover the World of Numerical Types!](https://github.com/Jerry-Freelancer/MySQL-Best_Practice/blob/main/004.Unleashing%20the%20Power%20of%20MySQL%20Discover%20the%20World%20of%20Numerical%20Types!.md)<br>
+[MySQL-005.The problem encountered by autocommmit when initializing mysql 8]

 ###### About the author